 Among all the practitioners of floral arrangement on this list, Victorians were by far the most flower-obsessed.
 Flowers were considered a sign of luxury and sophistication—the number one fashion statement a person could make.

 As you can see, the history of flower arrangements is super interesting.
 And we don’t know about you, but to us, it sure adds a ton of charm to flowers in general.
+If you’d like to get started, read through our posts on the basics of flower arrangements and how to arrange flowers in a vase.
 With that said, why not head over to The Bouqs Co. and grab yourself a gorgeous hand-curated Bouq designed with care by one of our artisan florists?

 We know you’ll love it!Shop All